NextGen has over 100 years of collective knowledge in the fundraising sector.

 Born and raised in the U.K., Jonathan earned a B.A. in American Studies and History from the University of Birmingham and a M.S. in International Relations from the University of Bristol.

-Jay Janszen is Vice President of Client Services at Next Generation Fundraising, where he leads a division of professionals in Account Management, Direct Mail Production, and Creative.
+Jay Janszen is Vice President of Business Strategy at Next Generation Fundraising, where he leads the company’s sales and marketing efforts and works to form strategic alliances and advise the agency’s owners on various business initiatives and opportunities.
 Jay is a strong leader and a driven fundraising strategist.

 Before joining NextGen, Jay was an Account and Sales Manager at Target Analytics, a division of Blackbaud Inc. for over 12 years, where he managed all Public Broadcasting business for the analytics division.
 Jay’s goal was to help PBS and NPR stations around the country find solutions to further their mission through data analytics and examination, predictive modeling and insights into donor habits.
 As an award winning Account Manager, Jay not only helped reorganize the donorCentrics client group, but advocated for clients and worked with internal team members to update the Public Broadcasting reports to address changes in their programs.